Nonato (footballer, born 1979)

-Raimundo Nonato de Lima Ribeiro (born July 5, 1979, in Viseu, Pará), known as just Nonato, is a Brazilian former footballer who last played as a forward for Goianésia.
-His previous clubs include Fortaleza, Goiás, FC Seoul, Daegu FC, Ituano, Iraty, Tuna Luso, Bahia and Trindade.
+Raimundo Nonato de Lima Ribeiro (born 5 July 1979), known as just Nonato, is a Brazilian former professional footballer who played as a forward.
+His former clubs include Fortaleza, Goiás, FC Seoul, Daegu FC, Ituano, Iraty, Tuna Luso, Bahia and Trindade.
 One of his best passages was with Rio Verde, Goias traditional team.

 He became top scorer during several rounds, even with the team in the relegation zone.
 He lost his artillery to Patrique, of Vila Nova, but saved the "Verdão do Sudoeste" (Southwest Green) from "sticking".
 It is often known as the top scorer Nonato.
-He had disagreements with the board's "Verdão" and ended up leaving before the last round of Campeonato Goiano de 2012.
-Currently, he dispute the Campeonato Goiano de 2013 for Goianésia.
+He had disagreements with the board's "Verdão" and ended up leaving before the last round of state league.
+He disputed the 2013 Campeonato Goiano for Goianésia.

+In 2018, he was also the biggest responsible for Botafogo FR elimination against Aparecidense in the 2018 Copa do Brasil, scoring the first goal and being considered the best player on the match.